platisd/clang-tidy-pr-comments/README.md

 misconfigured by you, due to a bug (please contact me if that's the case) or the GitHub API acting up.

 Please note the following:

 * It will **not** run `clang-tidy` for you.
-You are responsible for doing that and then supply the Action with the path to your generated report (see examples below).<br>
+You are responsible for doing that and then supply the Action with the path to your generated report (see examples below).
+You can generate a YAML report that includes *fixes* for a pull request using the following methods:

-  Specifically, a YAML report that includes *fixes* for the pull request can be generated using the `clang-tidy-diff.py` script with the `-export-fixes` argument.
+  * Using the `run-clang-tidy` utility script with the `-export-fixes` argument.
 This script usually comes with the `clang-tidy` packages.
+You can use it to run checks *for the entire codebase* of a project at once.

+  * Using the `clang-tidy-diff` utility script with the `-export-fixes` argument.
+This script also usually comes with the `clang-tidy` packages, and and it can be used to run checks only for code fragments that *have been changed* in a specific pull request.

-Alternatively, you may use `--export-fixes` with `clang-tidy` itself and then, in both cases, specify the path where you would like the report to be exported.<br>
+  * Alternatively, you may use `--export-fixes` with `clang-tidy` itself in your own script.

-  The very same path should be supplied to the GitHub Action.
+  In any case, specify the path where you would like the report to be exported.
+The very same path should be supplied to this Action.

 * It will *only* comment on files and lines changed in the pull request.
 This is due to GitHub not allowing comments on other files outside the pull request `diff`.
   This means that there may be more warnings in your project.
 Make sure you fix them *before* starting to use this Action to ensure new warnings will not be introduced in the future.

 * This Action *respects* existing comments and doesn't repeat the same warnings for the same line (no spam).

 * This Action allows analysis to be performed *separately* from the posting of the analysis results (using separate workflows with different privileges), which [allows you to safely analyze pull requests from forks](https://securitylab.github.com/research/github-actions-preventing-pwn-requests/)